djmisha/Auto-Update-WordPress/README.md

 ## Installation

+### Normal Plugin
 * Install into */plugins/* folder and Activate.
 That is all!

+### Must Use Plugin
 * or Install into the /mu-plugins/ folder in the /wp-contents/ folder.
-This will activate the plugin and from there it will work automatically and it cannot not be deactivated or deleted from the Admin area.
+This will activate the plugin and from there it will work automatically and it cannot not be deactivated or deleted from the Wordpress Administration area.

 ## Options Page

 This page show your installed plugins and the available updates.

+There is nothing more else to do.

+Pull are requests welcome.